GoogleCloudPlatform/spanner-migration-tool/docs/reverse-replication/ReverseReplicationUserGuide.md

   1. The source database table does not have a primary key
   2. The primary key value was not present in the change stream data
   3. Check the shard_skipped_files table created in the metadata database.
 The contains the intervals for which the file was found in GCS, for the cases when no change record was generated for the interval.If a file is present in the shard_skipped_files table and also exists in GCS - this indicates a data loss scenario - please raise a bug.
   4. Check the shard_file_process_progress table in the metadata database.
-If it is lagging, then wait for the pipeline to catch up so such that data gets reverse replciated.
+If it is lagging, then wait for the pipeline to catch up so such that data gets reverse replicated.

 #### There is higher load than the expected QPS on  spanner instance post cutover